SamirSim/Text-Files-C/README.md

 # C-Files
-How to simply manipulate files in C
+This is a school work, for educational purposes, showing how to manipulate files in C